Types of Pitchers in Baseball: SP, RP, and CP Explained

 SP, RP, CP Positions – Operation Sports Forums

-While I see why some could argue that if the AI doesn’t follow real-world rules, it isn’t functioning well, I believe it is a worse AI when it promotes an AA-level pitcher to the majors just because he is the only one with the “CP” tag.
+While I understand why some might argue that if the AI doesn’t follow real-world rules, it isn’t performing well, I believe it is a worse AI when it promotes an AA-level pitcher to the majors simply because he is the only one with the “CP” tag.
 When you think about it, what would happen to a major league club if their closer was hurt?
 Are you going to rush a guy from AA?
 What if they were more likely to look for solid options (rather than rushing kids) until/unless they traded for a closer (or a reliever with closer stuff, which in this game would be marked as a “RP” with very solid ratings and pitch arsenal and would not be considered “a closer” or “closer material” because the CP tag is reserved for “actual closers”) or their guy came back?

 - At the very least, it can be taken into consideration with the pitcher’s stuff.

 - Afterwards, if the AI decides to groom a man, it may employ the Simulated Game (I believe that’s the term) training, which increases PCLT.

 - In any case, I don’t see it being “like MLB” any more than I see Chapman not being the Reds closer just because you take away his “CP tag” (assuming that would happen, which would be really.bad on the AI).

 - Granted, I’m opposed to “predefined tags” of any type in sports games since I believe that’s not how genuine players are put or used in real life.